-Macy's, Kohl's to furlough employees as virus crisis keeps stores shut
+Macy's, Kohl's, Gap turn to mass furloughs as virus crisis deepens

-(Reuters) - Department store operators Macy’s Inc (M.N) and Kohl’s Corp (KSS.N) said on Monday they would furlough thousands of employees as U.S. retailers keep their stores shut to curb the spread of the coronavirus outbreak.
+(Reuters) - Major U.S. retailers Macy’s Inc (M.N), Kohl’s Corp (KSS.N) and Gap Inc (GPS.N) said on Monday they would furlough tens of thousands of employees, as they prepare to keep stores shut for longer to curb the spread of the coronavirus outbreak.

-The furlough will impact a majority of its about 130,000 employees, Macy’s said, while all workers at store and store distribution centers, as well as some corporate office associates will be affected by the decision, Kohl’s said.

-Kohl’s also said it would suspend its share repurchase program, evaluate its dividend plan and draw down $1 billion from an existing credit line, joining a growing list of companies seeking to shore up their cash reserves to weather the financial hit from the outbreak.
+Kohl’s also said it would suspend its share repurchase program, evaluate its dividend plan and draw down $1 billion from an existing credit line, joining a growing list of companies seeking to shore up their cash reserves to weather the financial hit from the health crisis.

+Macy’s and Gap have suspended their dividends and have also tapped into their credit facilities.

+Gap said the furloughs will affect its store employees in the United States and Canada.
+The company had about 129,000 employees at the end of last year.

 Shares of Kohl’s, which had about 122,000 employees in 2019, closed down nearly 9%.
 Macy’s stock ended nearly 3% lower.